mickem/nscp-docs/docs/howto/nrpe.md

 ```

 If you have not already done so (above) you also need to set which computers are allowed to query the agent.
 This is set either under the `/settings/default` section (globally) or under the `/settings/NRPE/server` section (locally).
 If you when you configured NSClient above set this globally you are already set to go.
 If not the key you need to change is the `allowed hosts`.
 There is no password for NRPE.

-- `allowed hosts` = A list of addresses that is allowed to ask questions (i.e. your nagios ip).
+- `allowed hosts` = A list of addresses that is allowed to ask questions (i.e. your Nagios ip).
-  The result should look like this (assuming your nagios server ip address is 10.0.0.2):
+  The result should look like this (assuming your Nagios server ip address is 10.0.0.2):

 ```
 [/settings/default]